LeDeutsch/hackathon-june-2021/README.md

 ## There is our Second Hackathon project of 2021.

-We aiming to create the a website with Wordpress and an Android app with Android Studio.
+We aiming to create a website with Wordpress and an Android app with Android Studio.

 ## About our project